 Very few firms offer free email hosting for a domain you own.
 For using additional domains, you’ll have to upgrade your account by purchasing a subscription plan.
 The plans may cost between $12 to $30 per year.

 I decided to host my own email server after my email plan was expired.
 I referred to a brilliant online tutorial that helped me set up Postfix/Dovecot on my VPS.
-After 10 months of using Postfix/Dovecot, I’ve now rebought the email hosting plan which I was using before switching to the open-source server/MTA.
+After 10 months of using Postfix/Dovecot, I’ve now rebought the Zoho Mail email hosting plan which I was using before switching to the open-source server/MTA.
 The pros and cons of the self-hosted mail server I’ve shared below are based on my experiences with Dovecot/Postfix.

 Self hosted mail server cons

 My VPS has 4GB RAM.
 The average RAM usage was 2GB.
 When I disabled the Postfix, Dovecot service, the RAM usage dropped to a sweet 1.2GB.
-So, 800 MB memory was freed.
+So, 800 MB of system memory was freed.
 Email servers are not lightweight.
 If your server has low RAM, you will have to add 512 MB to 1GB more RAM to the server.
 If you do so, the hosting plan subscription fee will increase.

 After hosting my own email server, I received more junk emails than useful emails.
 It was really annoying to read the titles of the emails and getting rid of them.
 Although you can install SpamAssassin and configure it to add the label “[Spam]” (or something else) to the mail title, you should configure your email client application to move the emails with the title containing [Spam] to the junk folder.
 To do so, you’ll have to create a filter.